theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 It is happening with the Kashmiri Pandits, it will happen to the girls that get converted and sent to Syria for sex slavery.
 Not just from Kerala, but across India.
 That part will not change.
 There will be promises made about these changes, but nothing will happen on the ground.

-What will also happen is that one section of the society will alienate the other for no real reason.
+What will also happen is that one section of the society will alienate another for no good reason.

 ## The ₹150 lesson

-When I said Sudipto Sen pulled off something impressive, I meant it with no sarcasm at all.
-Vivek Agnihotri showed the way, and Sudipto Sen did one better.
+When I said Sudipto Sen pulled off something impressive, I meant it with no sarcasm.
+Vivek Agnihotri showed the way, and Sudipto Sen raised (or should it be "lowered") the bar.

 If you watch the film (which I suppose you could on OTT, later this year), you will feel that people with iPhones and a rudimentary knowledge of Blender make better films than this, in terms of production quality.
 And the story, as my brother put it yesterday, was "jarring".